Council's Early Help Consultation - Have Your Say

 Warren Whyte, Buckinghamshire County Council Cabinet Member for Children’s Services, said: “The research and evidence tells us we are not reaching enough of the children and families most in need with our existing Early Help service.
 This has to change.
 We know Children’s Centres are popular, yet a small percentage of people currently using them (5% in 2017/18) actually have an identified need for their support.

 “To reach the people most in need and provide the best possible early help service, we must make services more connected, proactive and targeted.
 This way, the money spent on the service can go further to help the children and families who would most benefit.
 A new early help service can be about far more than physical buildings - it can ensure we give the right professional support to children and families at the right time.
 We need to help people before their problems escalate and become harder to resolve.
 With no central government funding, the Council has less money than ever before and must make every penny count toward helping those children and families most in need.

 “Our preferred option (Option B) would retain the use of some existing children’s centre sites, expanding their offer of support as Family Centres, and strengthen all aspects of the Early Help service to provide more targeted support to people in need.
 This would let us work with health providers, schools and others to ensure families get the right service at the right time.

 “But we need to know what the public think – particularly those using early help services or who may benefit from them.
 The views we hear will matter in helping us decide on or even reshape our proposals.”

-The consultation runs until midnight on Thursday, December 13 2018.
-Access to the online survey and supporting information, including more detail on the proposed options, will be available at www.buckscc.gov.uk/earlyhelp.
+The consultation runs until midnight on Thursday, 13 December 2018.
+Access to the online survey and more detail on the proposed options, will be available at www.buckscc.gov.uk/earlyhelp.
 No changes will be made to early help services until September 2019.

 Several public meetings are being planned during the consultation period to support people in understanding the options in filling out the survey.
 More information will be given about these soon.